 Some other non-regulated lending institutions also may be approved by the USDA but in these, and every other case, when choosing a lender, it is borrower beware.
 It is always best to choose an approved, experienced lender, ideally one that specializes in USDA loans like North Avenue Capital.
 We are a direct lender serving all 50 states that focuses exclusively on USDA business loans.

 What does this mean for you?
 It means we can quickly and efficiently help you understand all your options; direct you to the right lending vehicle depending on your business type, needs and goals; verify your eligibility, and assist you with your application.
 We regularly work with all kinds of businesses and borrowers and lend more than traditional sources focused on rural communities.
 We understand the nuances of USDA business loans and our team members have deep experience starting, building, and operating successful businesses across multiple industries.
-We are committed to helping meet the business and credit needs of borrowers and economic opportunity in all the areas we serve.Step 2: Work with Your Lender to Check Your Eligibility
+We are committed to helping meet the business and credit needs of borrowers and economic opportunity in all the areas we serve.

 USDA Business Loans under the OneRD program are intended to advance economic development in rural areas, thus there is a geographic eligibility factor associated with most of the USDA’s lending programs.
 The USDA defines “rural area” as any community, city, or town with 50,000 or fewer residents.
 The good news is that this represents approximately 97% of America’s geographical territory!
-You can do a quick check of your eligibility using this interactive map
+You can do a quick check of your eligibility using this interactive map.

 Next, you will want to work with a USDA OneRD Guaranteed Loan Program specialist to verify your financial eligibility.
 USDA Rural Development Loans are collateral-backed loans for credit-worthy borrowers.
 All borrowers must have a good credit history with a credit score of at least 680, along with a good payment history and low credit utilization.
 In some cases, a personal guarantor may be needed.
 Borrowers also must be able to securitize the loans with fixed assets valued at an amount equivalent to the loan amount requested.
 Collateral can include any fixed assets such as cash, real estate, and equipment, discounted and valued consistent with sound loan-to-value policy.
 These are things an experienced USDA loan specialist can help you assess.

 At North Avenue Capital, we have perfected the USDA loan qualification process and can see if you qualify in five minutes using our rapid intake form.
 All information is stored safely and securely on our internal NAC server.

 Once you have been pre-qualified as eligible to apply for a USDA business loan, you can begin the application process.
 The USDA requires certain documentation to complete the loan application.
 Understanding what this includes can help expedite the loan approval process.
 Most loans require: